corkami/collisions/README.md

 A possible workaround is to massage the compressed data or to chunk the image in tiny areas like in the case of the GIF Hashquine, but this is not optimal.

-Another idea that works generically is that the image data is also stored using this `length data` sequence structure: so if we take 2 GIFs with no animation, we only have to:
+Another idea that works generically is that the image data is also stored using this `length data` sequence structure: so if we take two GIFs with no animation, we only have to:
 - normalize the palette
 - set the first frame duration to the maximum
 - craft a comment that will jump to the start of the first frame data, so that the comment will sled over the image data as a comment,